Grammy Award for Best Score Soundtrack for Visual Media

 The Grammy Award for Best Score Soundtrack for Visual Media is an honor presented to a composer (or composers) for an original score created for a film, TV show or series, or other visual media at the Grammy Awards, a ceremony that was established in 1958 and originally called the Gramophone Awards.
 Honors in several categories are presented at the ceremony annually by The Recording Academy of the United States to "honor artistic achievement, technical proficiency and overall excellence in the recording industry, without regard to album sales or chart position".

 It has been awarded since the 2nd Annual Grammy Awards in 1959.
 The first recipient was American composer and pianist Duke Ellington, for the soundtrack to the 1959 film Anatomy of a Murder.
-Originally known as the Grammy Award for Best Sound Track Album – Background Score from a Motion Picture or Television, the award is now known as the Grammy Award for Best Score Soundtrack for Visual Media.
+Originally known as the Grammy Award for Best Sound Track Album – Background Score from a Motion Picture or Television, the award is currently (2025) known as the Grammy Award for Best Score Soundtrack for Visual Media (Includes Film and Television).
 Until 2001, the award was presented to the composer of the music alone.
 From 2001 to 2007, the music producer(s) and sound engineer/mixer(s) shared the award.
 In 2007, the award reverted to a composer-only award.
 John Williams holds the record for most wins and nominations for the award, with eleven wins out of thirty-four nominations.
-Austin Wintory's nomination for Journey at the 55th Annual Grammy Awards was the only time that a video game was nominated in this category before the new category of Best Score Soundtrack For Video Games And Other Interactive Media was created in 2022.
+Austin Wintory's nomination for Journey at the 55th Annual Grammy Awards was the only time that a video game was nominated in this category before the new category of Best Score Soundtrack for Video Games and Other Interactive Media was created in 2022.

-As of 2023, the award's full title is Best Score Soundtrack for Visual Media (Includes Film and Television).